hpi-swa-teaching/EPIC-Digitalsimulator/packages/EPIC-GUI.package/EpicFileBrowser.class/README.md

-Dummy"I, the FileBrowser, allow a user to select a circuit to load from the data system.
+Dummy"I, the FileManager, allow a user to select a circuit to load from the data system.